 Guam: In gubernatorial elections, Lou Leon Guerrero (Democrat) wins 50.7% of the vote against 26.4% for Ray Tenorio (Republican) and 22.9% write-in votes (mainly for Frank Aguon, Jr.).
 In the legislature, Democrats win 10 of 15 seats and Republicans 5.

-United States: In elections to the House of Representatives, Democrats win about 233 of 435 seats and Republicans about 202.
-As a result of elections to 35 of 100 seats in the Senate, Republicans will have 52 seats and Democrats 47 (including two independents caucusing with them); one seat goes to a November 27 runoff.
+United States: In elections to the House of Representatives, Democrats win 235 of 435 seats and Republicans 199; one seat remains vacant because of irregularities.
+As a result of elections to 35 of 100 seats in the Senate (including a runoff for one seat on November 27), Republicans will have 53 seats and Democrats 47 (including two independents caucusing with them).
 Results of gubernatorial elections:

 Results of mayoral elections: